BBC Studios Natural History Unit: Building on success

+Diver Jill Heinerth filming for the BBC.

 The Natural History Unit made its name with Life on Earth, and was rewarded by being awarded departmental status by BBC management in December 1979.
 Christopher Parsons, by then its most experienced producer, became the first official Head of the Unit.
 It celebrated its silver jubilee in 1982 with the miniseries Flight of the Condor, and sealed its reputation as one of the foremost production companies for popular natural history films in the following decades.
 A succession of series have followed the format established by Life on Earth, often presented or narrated by Attenborough, and transmitted on the BBC's main channel.
 The Blue Planet (2001) and Planet Earth (2006) typify these signature programmes, characterised by high production values, specially-commissioned musical scores and often ground-breaking footage of wildlife from around the globe.

 The NHU has also diversified into other programme formats.
 Its Diary series have featured African big cats, elephants, orang-utans and bears in a nightly wildlife soap opera.
 Among of the longest-running programmes has been Wildlife on One (1977–2005) which was broadcast in a regular evening slot.

 The Continents strand on BBC Two has featured series on all the world's major land areas over the past eighteen years, including Spirits of the Jaguar (1996), Land of the Tiger (1997), Andes to Amazon (2000) and Wild Down Under (2003).
 Also on BBC Two, the annual Springwatch (since 2005) and Autumnwatch (since 2006) series have brought live pictures of British wildlife into millions of homes.